-In the laboratory sessions, Supervised Clinical Training shall be given to the students related to the Paediatric Physical Therapy.
-Various reflective case studies related to Paediatric Physical Therapy will be assigned to the students.
+In the laboratory sessions, supervised clinical training shall be given to the students related to the physical therapy.
+Various reflective case studies related to physical therapy will be assigned to the students.

-The students are expected to make a record of his/her achievements in the log book.
+NOTE: The students are expected to make a record of his/her achievements in the log book.
 The log book is a collection of evidence that learning has taken place.